CRISIS & EMERGENCY FUNDS

 In other words, despite how good a person is, bad things can happen.
 Regardless of how well one prepares for the known, one is never prepared for the unknown.
 The same is true for both government and business.

 If the COVID-19 pandemic has proved anything, it is that fiscal responsibility is not always rewarded - it is not always an effective barrier to financial crisis.
-Both private and public sector entities throughout the U.S. have been challenged by the economic consequences of COVID-19.
-Certainly, this is not the first time that an unpredictable disaster has created financial crisis.
+Both private and public sector entities throughout the U.S. were challenged by the economic consequences of COVID-19.
+Certainly, this was not the first time that an unpredictable disaster had created financial crisis.
 And it won’t be the last.

 Unfortunately, a positive outlook does not preserve jobs.
 In the public sector, it also neither preserves services nor imbues confidence in government leaders.
 In the private sector, just being a Pollyanna does not ensure the ongoing viability of the company.

 In short, the fatalistic approach, “quel che sarà, sarà”, is simply irresponsible and untenable.

 What matters is avoiding or unwinding furloughs, and avoiding reduction in government services or restoring them.
 What matters is being able to meet the payroll and service the debt.
 Results can maintain or restore confidence.
 There is no participation ribbon for a good effort.

 HOW?
 By providing you access to funds that

 only require local approval– a county commission, city council, etc.;

 can be structured without impact on future revenue and consequential spending.